How to Dye with Raw Materials

 Cochineal Insect Instructions

 Our cochineal insect instructions will help extract color from cochineal insects, native of Mexico and South America.
-These insects are a traditional way of obtaining brilliant reds, pinks, and purples.
+These scale insects produce carminic acid and are a traditional way of obtaining bright red, brilliant pink, and purple dyes.
 It is the only natural red color that was approved by the Food and Drug Administration for food and cosmetic use and is often used as the substitute for the notorious Red Dye #2.
 Fiber Preparation and Mordanting We offer scouring instructions for wool, alpaca, silk (protein), cotton and plant (cellulose) fibers on these How To pages.
-When dyeing with cochineal, protein fibers mordanted with aluminum sulfate alone create reddish purple shades, and protein fibers mordanted … Read more
+When dyeing with cochineal, protein fibers mordanted with aluminum sulfate alone create … Read more

 Dye Flower Instructions